 - In 2000, China’s State Council imposed obligations on “producing, assisting in the production of, issuing, or broadcasting” information that contravened an ambiguous list of principles (for example opposing the basic principles as they are confirmed in the Constitution; disrupting national policies on religion, propagating evil cults and feudal superstitions; and spreading rumours, disturbing social order, or disrupting social stability).

 - China has followed through with its strict liability approach and continues to hold internet companies liable if they fail to comply.
 This has led to wide-scale filtering and monitoring by intermediaries.
 This level of oversight has resulted in social media companies being the principal censors of their users’ content.

 Broad immunity model

-The safe-harbor model seemingly adopts a middle-ground approach.
-Otherwise known as conditional liability, this approach gives intermediaries immunity, provided they comply with certain requirements.
-Through this approach, as explained in the UNESCO Report, intermediaries are not required to actively monitor and filter content, but rather are expected to remove or disable content upon receipt of notice that the content includes infringing material.
-Central to this approach is the idea of ‘notice and take down procedures’, which can be content or issue specific.
-There are mixed views on this; for some it is a fair middle-ground; for others, it is a necessary evil to guard against increased filtering or a complete change to the intermediary landscape.(5) As noted in the UNESCO Report, there are others who express concern about this approach because of its susceptibility to abuse, as it may lend itself to self-censorship, giving the intermediaries quasi-judicial power to evaluate and determine the legality of content.
+The safe harbour model, otherwise known as conditional liability, seemingly adopts a middle-ground approach.
+This approach gives intermediaries immunity provided they comply with certain requirements.
+Through this approach, intermediaries are not required to actively monitor and filter content, but rather are expected to remove or disable content upon receipt of notice that the content includes infringing material.
+Central to this approach is the idea of ‘notice and takedown procedures’, which can be content- or issue‑specific.
+There are mixed views on this approach; for some, it is a fair middle-ground; for others, it is a necessary evil to guard against increased filtering or a complete change in the intermediary landscape.(6) As noted in the UNESCO report, there are others who express concern about this approach because of its susceptibility to abuse, as it may lend itself to self-censorship, giving the intermediaries quasi-judicial power to evaluate and determine the legality of content.